-- Over the last two decades, property has returned closer to 6%.
-However, this has been helped by some short-term favourable factors such as low interest rates which cannot continue forever.
+Over the last two decades, property has returned closer to 6%.
+However, this has been helped by some short-term favourable factors such as low interest rates which won't continue forever.

-- The primary method of how to invest in property directly purchasing a house or flat and renting it out.
-This will provide a twofold return; rent can be collected from tenants as income and any appreciation in the value of the property is a capital gain.
+The direct method of investing in property is to purchase a house or flat and rent it out.
+This provides a twofold return; rent income collected from tenants and capital gains from appreciation in the value of the property.

 Property investment is often combined with mortgage borrowing to allow investors to acquire a larger portfolio.
 In an upward market, leverage dramatically increases the profits from house price increases.

-- However, the dark side of leverage is that losses are also accelerated.
-If you only contribute 25% of the house price as a deposit, then it only takes a 25% price fall to wipe your investment out completely.
+However, the dark side of leverage is that losses are also accelerated.
+If you only contribute 25% of the house price as a deposit, then it will only take a 25% price fall to completely wipe out your investment.

-- Recent loss examples exist.
-Residents in London who put down a 10% deposit to buy a property in June 2018 will have experienced a 50% loss of their deposit when prices fell by 5% in the following year.
+Recent examples of losses exist.
+Residents in London who put down a 10% deposit to buy a property in June 2018 would have experienced a 50% loss of their investment when prices fell by 5% in the following year.

 The shares of property-related companies such as housebuilders will tend to rise and fall in the same direction as house prices.
 This offers an indirect way to benefit from upward property prices without actually investing in property.

-- Collective investment vehicles give a different method of how to invest in property.
-Unit Trusts, Property Authorised Investment Funds (PAIFs), and Real Estate Investment Trusts (REITs) each have different tax advantages and may suit different investors.
+Collective investment vehicles give a another route into property investment.
+Unit Trusts, Property Authorised Investment Funds (PAIFs) and Real Estate Investment Trusts (REITs) each have different tax advantages and may suit different investors.

-- Crowdfunding platforms such as Property Partner use technology to allow small individual investors to replicate a real buy-to-let portfolio by buying a ‘share’ in a property rather than a full personal investment.
-This provides better diversification than an ordinary buy-to-let investor can usually achieve, and all at the click of a button.
-If you’re looking for how to invest in property without becoming a landlord, this is a possible solution.
+Crowdfunding platforms such as Property Partner use technology to allow small individual investors to replicate a real buy-to-let portfolio by buying 'shares' in properties rather than a full personal investment.
+This provides better diversification than an ordinary buy-to-let investor can usually achieve.
 However, it may be difficult to withdraw funds from platforms such as these in tough market conditions.